 In addition, CSPM solutions monitors cloud assets and operations to ensure they comply with security protocols and regulations.
 This monitoring makes it easier to identify threat vectors likely to affect the cloud environment, including future threats posed by quantum computing.

 Cryptography has several applications.
 However, enterprises primarily use it to ensure secure transactions and authenticate users in various systems.
 With its high computing power capabilities, quantum computing will make it possible to break into currently used algorithms making the data and messages these systems transmit vulnerable to attacks.

-  By integrating post-quantum computing, organizations can mitigate prevent an attack made by large-scale quantum computers by developing cryptographic algorithms.
-Most recently developed algorithms such as symmetric cryptographic algorithms, have proven to be relatively secure against the threat quantum computers pose.
+By integrating post-quantum computing, organizations can mitigate prevent an attack made by large-scale quantum computers by developing public key cryptographic algorithms.
+Most recently developed algorithms such as symmetric cryptographic algorithms and quantum resistant algorithms have proven to be relatively secure against the threat quantum computers pose.

 Technology moves fast.
 Quantum computers are coming to a cloud environment near you.
 And it will happen sooner than you think.

 Organizations need advanced solutions to combat the challenges that come with the quantum computing revolution.
 Luckily, CSPM provides sustainable visibility into the multi-cloud environments of an organization.
 This equips teams with a single source of truth to help reduce the risk of misconfiguring important cloud services.
 Automated CSPM solutions offer continuous monitoring and assessment of compliance policies, allowing threats to be easily identified.

 While a new dawn of computing arrives, so does a new way of protecting your cloud security posture.